noxolica/douglas-api/rfcs/inbound-data-controllers.md

 ## Risks

 All authenticated scrapers will have the complete control over the data in Strapi.
 This means that anybody with a key can potentially overwrite data that they do not have responsibility for.
-Imagine a Python scrript that writes data to Clubs suddenly writing data to Courses.
+Imagine a Python script that writes data to Clubs suddenly writing data to Courses.
 Apart from creating hyperspecific roles and permissions, the only thing we can do is trust that the scraper will not compromise the data.
 All scrapers will be reviewed before placing them in production to mitigate the risk.

 The scrapers can either be hosted within the same machine as Strapi, or they can be deployed as discrete serverless services.
 I would rather have them run outside the same machine as Strapi, but it would be easier to execute them with a CRON script in the same machine.